tadpole256/Contribute-To-This-Project/README.md

 ### Objectives

 - Make a contribution to an open source project.
-- Get more comfortable in using GitHub.
+- Get more comfortable using GitHub.

 ### Who is this for?